Security

 4. Reviewing the scope of the security measures in the WISP at appropriate intervals, including the review of any material change in the University’s business practices that may implicate the security or integrity of records containing PI and PHI; and

-5. Conducting training sessions for all University employees, and independent contractors, including temporary and contract employees, who have access to PI and PHI on the elements of the WISP.
+5. Conducting in-person or online, synchronous or asynchronous, training sessions for all University employees, and independent contractors, including temporary and contract employees on the elements of the WISP.
 All attendees at such training sessions are required to certify their attendance at the training, and their familiarity with University requirements for ensuring the protection of PI and PHI.

 V. INTERNAL RISKS